amrdesai/csharp-qna/README.md

 Car honda = new Car();
 ```

+## Class Members
+Fields and methods inside classes are often referred to as "Class Members"

 ## Field/Variable
 When a variable is declared directly in a class, it is often referred to as a field (or attribute).
 #### Example